larpGit/larpwright/README.md

 ### Templates
 For all custom post types, you find a template among the reusable blocks.
 These are just suggestions for how you can use the plugin.
 Feel free to create your own templates fitting your larp.
+The auto-loaded templates are in English.
+You can find German and Japanese templates in the [assets](/assets) folder.
+To install, go to the reusable blocks list (your-wordpress-site/wp-admin/edit.php?post_type=wp_block) and import the respective JSON.

 ### Handouts
 The plugin provides print CSS settings so that you can just print the finished characters, scenes, locations, and props to be handed to players and game masters/assisting staff.